 You are here

-Since making her debut at the Aix-en-Provence Festival as Angelica (Orlando), it is, above all, as a Handel singer that Rosemary Joshua has built her international reputation.
-She has sung Ginevra (Ariodante) in San Diego; Angelica in Munich and at the Royal Opera House, Covent Garden; Poppea (Agrippina) in Cologne, Brussels, and Paris; Cleopatra (Giulio Cesare) in Paris, Amsterdam, and Florida; and the title role in Semele to great critical acclaim at the Aix-en-Provence and Innsbruck Festivals, Flanders Opera, Cologne Opera, the BBC Proms, and the English National Opera (where she was nominated for a Laurence Olivier Award in the category for Outstanding Achievement in Opera).
-Most recently, she has sung the title role in Partenope at the English National Opera and Nitocris (Belshazzar) at the Deutsche Staatsoper, and at the Innsbruck and Aix-en-Provence Festivals.
+Since making her debut at the Aix-en-Provence Festival as Angelica Orlando it is above all as a Handel singer that Rosemary Joshua has built her international reputation.
+She has sung Ginevra Ariodante (San Diego and in Moscow); Angelica (Bayerische Staatsoper & Covent Garden); Poppea Agrippina (Cologne, La Monnie & Théâtre des Champs-Elysées); Cleopatra Giulio Cesare (Théâtre des Champs-Elysées, Netherlands Opera & Florida Grand Opera) and the title role in Semele to great critical acclaim (Aix-en-Provence & Innsbruck Festivals, Flanders Opera, Cologne, at the BBC Proms and at the English National Opera - where she was nominated for a Laurence Olivier Award in the category for Outstanding Achievement in Opera).
+Most recently, she has sung the title role in Partenope (English National Opera) and Nitocris Belshazzar (Deutsche Staatsoper, Théâtre du Capitole in Toulouse and at the Innsbruck and Aix-en-Provence Festivals).